Correcting an error on your visa

 Sponsor licence number

-If you have applied for a Student visa from outside of the UK, the University of Leeds sponsor licence number H3GNC03A4 should be listed on the entry vignette in your passport.
-If it is not, your visa needs to be corrected.
+If you applied for a Student visa using a CAS issued by the University of Leeds, the University of Leeds sponsor licence number H3GNC03A4 should be listed on the eVisa.
+If your eVisa has a different licence number, it needs to be corrected.

 Visa category